As We Live Longer, Can Our Joints Last Longer Too?

 Articular cartilage paste graft patient David B. at age 79 at the Western Regional Ski Championships.
 David still water skis twice a week and snow skis 30+ days a year.

-Tools such as genetic manipulation, optimal diets, cures for major diseases, bionic limbs and anti-aging drugs all offer hope for a longer life.
+Tools such as genetic manipulation, optimal diets, cures for major diseases, bionic limbs, and anti-aging drugs all offer hope for a longer life.

-This stimulation is part of what we have named the Anabolic Era of joint repair.
-The Anabolic Era focuses on inducing injured joints to heal rather than become chronically injured.
+This frontier of stimulation is part of what we have named the “Anabolic Era” of joint repair.
+It focuses on inducing injured joints to heal, rather than become chronically injured.
 Traditional arthritis care has been to treat symptoms with pain and anti-inflammatory medicines, prolonging the disease and eventually leading to artificial joint replacement.
-The anabolic era of medicine should reverse this treatment paradigm.
+The Anabolic Era of Medicine should reverse this treatment paradigm.

 These are just a few of the areas of research and development focused on keeping people active.
 Directing more funding to the quality of the lives we lead—as part of their increased length—will help us live well today and into the future.
 Our clinic’s former stated goal of having you “drop dead at age 100, playing the sport you love and with a smile on your face,” may soon be outdated.